 15. Generators (or those that control generation output levels contractually) can affect spot prices, at least in theory, using the withholding strategies outlined in the Sheffrin Report.
 Therefore, these participants may have incentive to raise spot prices, as is alleged in the Sheffrin Report.
 As noted by Pirrong, “a manipulator must have market power in generation”, again due to the fact that power cannot be stored.
 In the absence of controlling generation, however, the economics of commodity markets strongly suggests that no such manipulation is possible.

-16. The primary theoretical conclusion of my analysis is therefore that the Sheffrin Report is based on a misunderstanding of what role pure marketers like EPMI play in the electricity market in California and elsewhere in the WSCC.
-It is my understanding that EPMI does not have ownership or other dispatch control over generating units in California or the WSCC.
-Economic theory therefore suggests that the withholding analysis supplied by the DMA with regards to pure marketers such as EPMI is, to put it bluntly, wrong.
+16. The primary theoretical conclusion of my analysis is therefore that the Sheffrin Report is based on a misunderstanding of what role pure marketers like EPMI play in the electricity market in California and elsewhere in the WSCC. [moved sentence up] Economic theory therefore suggests that the withholding analysis supplied by the DMA with regards to pure marketers such as EPMI is, to put it bluntly, wrong.

 The analysis of imports in the Sheffrin Report and the Hildebrandt Report is flawed and misleading